 The other option is to fly into Edmonton.
 Edmonton is the bigger city, but the airport isn’t as well connected.
 It will also take you four hours of driving from Edmonton to Banff.

 The best way to get around Banff and explore all that the park has to offer is with your own car.
-Car rentals can be hired for between $30-$50 a day depending on the season.
+Depending on the season, car rentals can be hired for between $30-$50 a day.